What the Heck Does Eating Organic Food Really Mean and Is Organic Baby Food a Must??

 Melissa here!
 I’m fresh off a trip to the Natural Foods Expo East in Baltimore.
 Over 1500 companies were at the event, and that included Foublie!
 It was an amazing few days filled with free samples of everything from organic baby food pouches to chocolate covered crickets to puffed water lily seeds.
 All tasty!
 More importantly I met the people behind the brands we love and saw their passion for food, nutrition and the environment.

 This got me thinking, and yes I’ll admit I didn’t really know…what the heck does it mean to be organic?

 What is organic?

 Organic is a method of growing and processing food (duh, I did know this much).
 In the US organic means that crops are not grown with synthetic pesticides, GMOs, petroleum-based fertilizers, and sewage sludge-based fertilizers (ew).
 In livestock raised for meat, eggs and dairy products, organic means that these animals must have access to the outdoors.
 Animals also eat organic and do not get antibiotics, growth hormones or any animal by-products.

 Actually there are.
 Naturally-derived pesticides can be in organic food.
 Side note: It’s probably impossible to remove all pesticides from our life.
 Hate to say it but it’s in most grass in public places (like parks!!!), the air and dust.
 Sorry.

-Get to the point, what about baby food?
+Get to the point, what about organic baby food?

 Well… it’s not that easy… Organic food is expensive, it can be hard to find and let me say it again, it’s expensive!
 We do know every kiddo needs to get the right amount of fruits and veg.
 To us that is more important than shopping organic.
 Sucks, but unfortunately that is the reality of our food system.
 If you can afford to shop organic without trade offs, why not.
 If this doesn’t work for you, check out the next blurb to see how to prioritize.